Advice for people renting privately

 If you need advice

 Our Tenancy Relations Service provides specialist advice on the rights and responsibilities of private tenants, landlords and agents.
 We aim to prevent homelessness and investigate allegations of harassment and illegal evictions within Southwark’s privately rented sector.
 You can find more information in our tenants hotline leaflet (pdf, 483kb).
 You can use our web form to tell us about your problem and we will endeavor to respond to you within 5 working days.
+If your private landlord has served you a notice to leave your home, this tool (pdf, 121kb) can help you check if it is valid or not.
+Our tenancy relations team are now available for face to face advice without an appointment, from Monday to Friday at our Home search Centre, 25 Bournemouth Road SE15 4UJ between 9am to 4pm Monday, Tuesday, Thursday, Friday and 10am to 4pm on Wednesday.

 You can find advice below if: